THE ANNUAL EVENT FOR ART HISTORY

 Breadth.
 Excellence.
 Inclusivity

-Since 1974 the Association for Art History has stood for a broad and inclusive art history, for which the Annual Conference is known and respected.
-There is no other annual event for art history in the UK that offers the breadth and quality of research, in one place, at one time.
+Since 1974 the Association for Art History has championed a broad and inclusive art history, for which the Annual Conference is known and respected.
+No other annual event for art history in the UK offers the breadth and quality of research, in one place, at one time.

 One place.
 Many ideas.
 Shared interests